CTech-Abhi/self-assessment/README.md

 ENV NODE_OPTIONS="--openssl-legacy-provider"

 # Game Behavior

-* Click spin button to see next result.
+- Click spin button to see next result.
-* See stop positions in the text box next to spin button.
-* If there is a win, see details in the next textbox at the right bottom of the app.
-* If you wish to check the loading progress, open dev tools network tab on the browser and set throttle to slow 3G.
+  Clicking on the spin button will deduct a random bet from [1, 2, 3, 5, 10], player balance will reduce accordingly.
+  As the spin result the new reel stop positions will be displayed on the left bottom, symbols on the reel will change accordingly.

+  In case of user win, winning details will display below the reel area ( replacing good luck msg ).
+  A quick rollup will play to the total win amount and will be placed right below the balance meter.
+  On roll up complete, balnce meter will update.

+- We also have a bonus button on the main screen
+  On clicking the bonus button, it will add a transition and take us to the wheel screen.
+  On this screen we have a start button, clicking on it will make the wheel spin.
+  Weight table for the wheel is defined inside model.ts, using it a win will be decided and the corrosponding slice will land on the wheel pointer.

+  - Celebration
+    To celebrate the wheel win, a popup will appear right over the wheel.
+    Amount on the wheel will countup to the slice value. at the same time coin shower will happen from top to bottom.
+    At the end of the countup, balance will be updated and at the end of the coin shower another transition screen will take you back to the main screen.

+- Debug panel :
+  To inject the cheat the wheel bonus, click on the wheel slice that you want to win and start the wheel.